Roman Aguilera

 AREAS OF INTEREST

-Robotic Learning, Manipulation, Locomotion, Humanoids, Real-Time Control, Aggressive Control, Motion Control, Hybrid Dynamical Systems, Microcontrollers, Embedded Systems, Artificial Intelligence, Operator Theory
+Robotic Learning, Manipulation, Locomotion, Humanoids, Real-Time Control, Embedded Systems, AI, Operator Theory

 CONTACT